PBI UK and the Alliance for Lawyers at Risk

 Being a lawyer is by no means easy in this country, but looking overseas puts things somewhat into perspective.
 We work in eight countries where being a human rights lawyer means daily attacks, threats and intimidation.
 With human rights lawyers under threat all over the world, we need to raise our voice and stand in solidarity with them so they can continue to fight for the rule of law.

 The freedom to uphold the rule of law is one which every legal professional should have, but, unfortunately for the lawyers that PBI supports, this is not the case.
-At the Sir Henry Brooke Awards, PBI invites British lawyers to reflect on the privileges that are unfortunately not enjoyed by the lawyers we work with.
+At the Sir Henry Brooke Awards, PBI invited British lawyers to reflect on the privileges that are unfortunately not enjoyed by the lawyers we work with.

 “I wanted to help because it was obviously something well worth supporting.”

-We also want to reflect on the resilience we have seen in human right defenders working in times of adversity.
+We also reflect on the resilience we have seen in human right defenders working in times of adversity.
 The pandemic has changed the lives of everyone, perhaps permanently.
 We may struggle with the outbreak and its consequences, and we can gain strength from hearing the stories of those keeping their communities safe and continuing to defend their rights against repressive governments and inadequate healthcare systems.
 Around the world, communities are stepping up to tackle the global health crisis: organising mutual aid; donating time and money to the vulnerable; and taking risks to guarantee the safety of humanity.
 Monitoring human rights violations and government abuses, HRDs have played an invaluable role within their communities becoming the first point of contact for support and help during the COVID crisis.
 Often neglected from government programmes.

-Finally, we want to celebrate the support of the UK legal community to the defence of justice around the world, as they support the effort of human rights defenders working in countries where the rule of law is weak.
+Finally, we celebrate the support of the UK legal community to the defence of justice around the world, as they support the effort of human rights defenders working in countries where the rule of law is weak.
 Their financial and pro bono assistance is essential for human rights defenders to be able to protect the rights of the most vulnerable.

 Sir Henry Brooke CMG

-The awards will be presented in honour of our much-missed late patron.
+The awards are presented in honour of our much-missed late patron.
 Sir Henry was a man of remarkable conviction, integrity and generosity, whose life and career were characterised by his tireless commitment to justice, equality and human rights.
 We have chosen the award winners on the basis of the qualities he valued most, this year with a particular focus on defenders who have demonstrated commitment to the rule of law and protecting freedom of expression.

 A lawyer at Fountain Court Chambers who went on to serve as a High Court Judge, Sir Henry’s many achievements included chairing the Bar’s Race Relations Committee, which introduced racial awareness training for English magistrates and judges.
 As a judge, Sir Henry travelled widely across the world to speak about human rights, penal reform, access to justice and equality issues.